-- Parent contacts receiving school to make transfer request and to determine if space is available. - Receiving Principal looks at all transfer requests and accepts/denies request transfer based on space available and the priority order. - If transfer is accepted, the receiving Principal signs the transfer form.
+- Parent contacts receiving school to make transfer request and to determine if space is available. - Receiving Principal looks at all transfer requests and accepts/denies request transfer based on space available at the campus and grade level and the priority order. - If transfer is accepted, the receiving Principal signs the transfer form.
 The parent takes the signed transfer form to the home school for approval and withdrawal of the student.